-All panel members agreed that the development of guidelines for pregnancy screening before diagnostic nuclear medicine procedures is needed to provide a consistent approach.
-Verbal questioning was agreed to be the most appropriate method before all diagnostic procedures, regardless of the potential radiation risk to the fetus.
-However, the patient should be required to provide her signature to document that the procedure and risks had been explained and to verify her pregnancy status.
-All panel members agreed that standard questions should include date of LMP.
-Childbearing age range was defined as 12-55 y.
+All panel members agreed that the development of guidelines for pregnancy screening prior to diagnostic nuclear medicine procedures were needed to provide a consistent approach.
+Verbal questioning was agreed to be the most appropriate method prior to all diagnostic procedures, regardless of the potential radiation risk to the fetus.
+However the patient should be required to provide their signature to document that the procedure and risks had been explained and to verify their pregnancy status.
+All panel members agreed that standard questions should include date of last menstrual period (LMP).
+Childbearing age range was defined as 12-55 years.

-For patients with cognitive impairment, the caregiver, medical records, or medical personnel should be consulted to determine the possibility of pregnancy and whether a pregnancy test is required.
+For patients with cognitive impairment, the caregiver, medical records or medical personnel should be consulted to determine the possibility of pregnancy and whether a pregnancy test is required.
 An interpreter should be used to question women with language barriers.
-The phrase "under normal circumstances" was included in these 2 statements to allow for flexibility and individual patient situations.
-Teenagers aged 12-17 y should first be asked if they have started menstruation and, if the answer is yes, then questioned about pregnancy.
+The term "under normal circumstances" was included in these two statements to allow for flexibility and individual patient situations.
+Teenagers aged 12-17 years of age should be asked if they have started menstruation first and if yes, questioned regarding pregnancy.
 Therefore, if possible, and under normal circumstances, teenagers should be questioned away from accompanying parents or other adults.
-The phrase "culturally and linguistically diverse" should be used to describe women from varying religious,
+The term "culturally and linguistically diverse" should be used to describe women from different religious, spiritual, racial or ethnic backgrounds and where possible, under normal circumstances, they should be questioned by female personnel.